 • Drug-drug/drug-food interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

-• Asian ancestry: The incidence of thrombocytopenia may be higher in patients of Asian ancestry.
+• Asian ancestry: The incidence of thrombocytopenia was higher in patients of Asian ancestry.

 Dosage form specific issues:

 • Do not interchange: Ado-trastuzumab emtansine and conventional trastuzumab are NOT interchangeable.
 Do not substitute.
 Ado-trastuzumab emtansine is also not interchangeable with fam-trastuzumab deruxtecan, trastuzumab/hyaluronidase, or pertuzumab/trastuzumab/hyaluronidase.
 Dosing and treatment schedules between ado-trastuzumab emtansine (Kadcyla) and fam-trastuzumab deruxtecan (Enhertu), conventional trastuzumab (Herceptin or trastuzumab biosimilars), trastuzumab/hyaluronidase (Herceptin Hylecta), or pertuzumab/trastuzumab/hyaluronidase (Phesgo) are different; confusion between the products may potentially cause harm to the patient.
 In Canada, the generic name for Kadcyla is trastuzumab emtansine (without the Ado- prefix) and may be confused with conventional trastuzumab.
 Verify product label prior to reconstitution and administration to prevent medication errors.